Last Updated on May 22, 2022

 Devil’s Courthouse (MP 422.4)

 Short yet strenuous, Devil’s Courthouse is a paved trail that leads you to an overlook at 5,700 feet.
-The ominous name comes from the legend saying that the devil holds his court in a cave somewhere in this mountain.
+The ominous name comes from the legend saying that the devil holds his court in a cave somewhere inside this mountain.

 Read More: Things to Do in Maggie Valley